ibm-cloud-docs/pattern-network-vrf-only/networking-design.md

 -   Organizations with colocation facilities near  {{site.data.keyword.cloud_notm}} PoPs or data centers.
 -   Network service providers that deliver circuits to customers or other data centers.
 -   Highly sensitive data or mission-critical applications that require maximum security and performance.
 -   Organizations that need fine-grained control over routing and traffic management.
-Direct link dedicated is ideal for moderate bandwidth needs, multi-cloud, or hybrid cloud solution strategies.
+Direct link dedicated is ideal for moderate to high bandwidth needs.

 {{site.data.keyword.dl_short}} Dedicated use cases include: